Vinicius-L-R-Matos/my_vault_posts/content/posts/Building a Blog System Using Obsidian.md

 - Extract hugo.exe.
 Copy and paste it on a new folder call ==Hugo==.
 Add this path to your Sistem Variable PATH.
 - Make your Git acessible.
 If still dont, [download](https://git-scm.com/downloads) and install.
 It can handle diferent versions of you files.
 - Iniciate a new empty repository where you create you new site with hugo.
 Configure you email and name for this git.
-- Go to the [hugo themes](https://themes.gohugo.io/themes/) list and get one.
+- Go to the [Hugo themes](https://themes.gohugo.io/themes/) list and get one.
 Use one with ==Install theme as a submodule== on you terminal from the same directory for cloning it.
 - Open the local hugo.toml and paste here the configurations that your chosen theme provide.
 Ignore module and so sections.

-## Starting
+## Starting Up
 - Navigate to the directory where you want to store your site files from the CMD.
 Then, use the following command in your terminal: ==hugo new site [your_site_name]===.
 - Inicialize hit repository in the roo of the site projetc, add name and email configs, and find your the theme.
 Here i chise the terminal:
 ```